TANDEM: Temporal-Aware Neural Detection for Multimodal Hate Speech: Experimental Results

 \subsection{Qualitative Analysis}

 Table~\ref{tab:qualitative_analysis} provides qualitative insights into the behavior of the proposed approach on representative samples from HateMM and MultiHateClip (MHC), complementing the quantitative trends observed in Tables~\ref{tab:zs_context_results} and~\ref{tab:tandem_all_datasets}.
+Due to budget constraints, we are not able to carry out a full human evaluation campaign.
+Therefore, the authors manually analyzed the model’s output on $10$ test samples of which $5$ are reported in Table~\mbox{\ref{tab:qualitative_analysis}}.
 In general, these examples illustrate that the primary gains of \acro extend beyond classification accuracy, enabling structured and interpretable predictions that jointly align classification, temporal localization, and target identification.
+We provide structured reasoning examples in XML format for HateMM and MHC in Appendix~\mbox{\ref{sec:app-xml-samples}}.

 On HateMM, the first example highlights a clear success case.
 The model correctly identifies explicit hate content driven by visual symbols and overlaid text, assigns the correct \emph{Hate} label, and predicts a hate segment that closely overlaps with the ground-truth interval.
 Although the predicted span is slightly longer than the annotated segment, it remains tightly localized around the relevant content.
 Importantly, the model correctly identifies both target groups, demonstrating that the learned cross-modal alignment effectively grounds visual cues into structured target predictions.
 This behavior is consistent with the strong target identification gains achieved by SFT + SCCR + RL in Table~\ref{tab:tandem_all_datasets}.
 In contrast, the non-hateful HateMM example shows that the model refrains from hallucinating timestamps or targets when none are present, correctly predicting a \emph{Non Hate} label and leaving the temporal and target fields empty.
 This aligns with the low false-positive behavior implied by the high accuracy and F1 scores in Table~\ref{tab:zs_context_results}, confirming that improvements in target detection do not come at the cost of over-triggering.